 Reset Reason:Reset/Reload requested by [stack-manager].
 [ISSU Incompatibility]

-You might see this type of reset when there's a bulk sync failure while trying to synchronize the configuration on the master between all the members in the stack.
+You might see this type of reset when there's a bulk sync failure while trying to synchronize the configuration on the active between all the members in the stack.
 Checking the logfile: IOS or the the logs from the active switch might highlight the configurations that contributed to this reset.

 This seen when the switch crashes in IOSd process.
 Looking at the crashinfo directories for any crashinfo files + core dumps can be used to debug this failure further.